 I’ve been indulging a little too often recently.
-Ever since we kicked the summer off, it’s been non-stop on the grill with steaks, burgers, BBQ chicken and ribs.
+Ever since we kicked the summer off, story it’s been non-stop on the grill with steaks, medications burgers, BBQ chicken and ribs.
 And if you’re having BBQ, you’re probably having a beer or two.
 While I’ve loved every minute of grillin’ and chillin’, I find myself in need of some superhealthy food this week to counteract my weekend splurging.

 So, Sunday found me in my usual pose: sprawled out on a beach chair, reading the latest Gourmet magazine.
 I instantly bookmarked something they called Multigrain salad.
 Full of fresh vegetables and whole grains, I knew I would need that salad this week.